Table of Contents

 It is needed for good vision and healthy skin.

 Its deficiency causes sore throat, oedema of the pharyngeal and oral mucous membranes, painful-smooth- purple-red tongue, cracks and redness in the tongue and corners of the mouth, anxiety, inflamed eyelids, sensitivity to light, hair loss, reddening of the cornea and skin rash and dermatitis.

-Good sources of riboflavin include milk, yoghurt, cottage cheese, wholegrain breads and cereals, egg white, leafy green vegetables, meat, yeast, liver and kidney.
+Good sources of riboflavin include milk, yoghurt, cottage cheese, wholegrain breads and cereals, egg white, leafy green vegetables, meat, yeast, the liver and kidney.

 Vitamin B3 (Niacin)

 Niacin (nicotinic acid and nicotinamide) functions as the co-substrate/co-enzyme for hydrogen transfer with numerous dehydrogenases.
 B3, is required by body to convert carbohydrates, fat into energy.
-It is essential for skin and nervous and digestive systems.
+It is essential for the skin and nervous and digestive systems.
 It is involved in making hormones.

 Unlike other B-group vitamins, niacin is very heat stable and little is lost in cooking.